 You might think you know how consumers interact with your space, but do you know for sure?
 By conducting a deep dive into digital communities by using practices like online anthropology, researchers can unearth new insights into the way consumers are talking about individual products and brands.
 But more importantly, they can reveal product category “white spaces” where neither you nor your competitors are fulfilling consumer needs, which can help guide new out-of-the-box messaging ideas.
 You may also discover new and overlooked online destinations filled with enthusiasts that are primed to engage with your brand.

 - Know what your audience is thinking

 How do your messages impact brand perception?
 Using a technique called “Attitudinal Attribution Modeling,” researchers can determine what aspects of your campaign give your brand a lift and what aspects are dragging it down.
 You can flesh out these insights by integrating behavioral science practices into a robust brand tracker.
-At LRW, for example, we evaluate attitudinal insights through a process known as PACE (Platform, Asset, Channel, and Exposure).
+At LRW, for example, we evaluate attitudinal insights through a process known as PACE Analysis (PACE: Platform, Assets, Channels, and Exposure).
 Through this process we can tell if marketing messages viewed on a mobile device affect brand perception the same way they are viewed on a desktop computer.
 Similarly, we can evaluate how many digital ad exposures are the “sweet spot” for successfully getting your message across.
 These insights are especially powerful not only because they can inform upcoming campaigns, but also because they can help you adjust your campaigns in flight.